c6digital/en-extensions/README.md

 - Social sharing enhancements
 - Support for showing/hiding content based on field values

+## Development

+Clone the repository and run `npm install` to install dependencies.

+Run `npm run build` to build the javascript file.

+Run `npm run watch` to watch for changes during development and rebuild the javascript file.

+To deploy, upload the contents of the 'dist' folder to the Engaging Networks file manager.

 ## Usage

 To use the components, add the generated javascript file in the 'dist' folder to your page template.